fwmiller/grdb/README.md

 # grdb

-grdb is a graph database being developed at the University of Colorado.
+grdb is an open-source graph database being developed at the University of Colorado.

 __Contact__